tlmakinen/tlmakinen.github.io/_posts/2022-09-12-cosmicgraphs.md

   <img src="/assets/img/cosmographs/twopoint-pk.png" alt="" style="width:35%" align="center"  >
   </p>
   </a>
-  <figcaption align="center">  <b> Figure 1 </b> - <a href="https://universe-review.ca/"> The two-point function </a> in real space can be related to the power spectrum in Fourier space.
-It only fully describes Gaussian field statistics. </figcaption>
+  <div class="caption">  <b> Figure 1 </b> - <a href="https://universe-review.ca/"> The two-point function </a> in real space can be related to the power spectrum in Fourier space.
+It only fully describes Gaussian field statistics. </div>
 </figure>

 2-point functions are easy to compute even for large data, but *don't capture all the information in highly non-gaussian fields*, like the LSS.
 3-point functions reclaim a lot of this information, but are much more expensive to compute.